Frames for signal processing on Cayley graphs: Introduction

 For Cayley graphs (or any regular graph in general), the eigenbasis of the associated adjacency and Laplacian matrices are identical.
 So, in this article, we focus our attention only to adjacency matrices.
-Eigen-decompositions of adjacency matrices of Cayley graphs are well-understood when the group is Abelian (\cite{1979:Babai:Spectraofcayleygraphs}) or quasi-Abelian, meaning the generating set is closed under conjugation (\cite{Rockmore}).
-In \cite{MDK:2019:Sampta}, the second author and collaborators use representation theory of groups to construct a `preferred' Fourier basis (i.e.~preferred eigenbasis of the graph adjacency matrix) for signal processing on quasi-Abelian Cayley graphs.
+Eigen-decompositions of adjacency matrices of Cayley graphs are well-understood when the group is Abelian (\cite{1979:Babai:Spectraofcayleygraphs}) or the Cayley graph is quasi-Abelian,\footnote{The terminology ``quasi-Abelian'' is somewhat misleading, as it does not pertain to the underlying group of a weighted Cayley graph; instead, it relates to the conjugation-invariance of its weight function $w$ (see the definition before Corollary~\ref{cor:constant-on-conjugacy}). } meaning the generating set is closed under conjugation (\cite{Rockmore}).
+In \cite{MDK:2019:Sampta}, the second author and collaborators use representation theory of groups to construct a suitable Fourier basis (i.e.,~eigenbasis of the graph adjacency matrix) for signal processing on quasi-Abelian Cayley graphs.
 They contend that the particular eigenbasis constructed through representation theoretic considerations is more suitable for developing the Fourier transform on a Cayley graph.
 For example, using these eigenbases simplifies several operations on graph signals including the graph translation operator.
 Moreover, they show that such eigenbases can be used to construct a suitable family of tight frames.

 In \cite{paper}, Chen et al.~take a similar viewpoint when studying ranked data sets as signals on the permutahedron.
 The permutahedron, denoted by $\mathbb P_n$, is the Cayley graph of the symmetric group with the generating set of adjacent transpositions.
 Selecting the permutahedron as the underlying graph is crucial for the success of their theory, as the generating set of the permutahedron captures a specific notion of distance that is useful in the context of ranked voting systems.
 Chen et al.~construct a special basis of eigenvectors for the vector space $\ell^2(\bbS_n)$ that is compatible with both irreducible representations of $\bbS_n$ and eigenspaces of the adjacency matrix of ${\mathbb P}_n$.
 They use this basis to form a frame (i.e., an overcomplete spanning set) for $\ell^2(\bbS_n)$ that is suitable for GSP on the permutahedron.
 The significance of obtaining such a frame is that the analysis coefficients, which are the inner products of vectors in $\ell^2(\bbS_n)$ with frame elements, provide specific interpretations of the ranked data (e.g.~popularity of candidates, when a candidate is polarizing, and when two candidates are likely to be ranked similarly).
 This example highlights the importance of constructing appropriate Fourier bases for (not necessarily quasi-Abelian) Cayley graphs.